charlestang06/foodblog/_recipes/potatorosti.md

 >
 > Flip: Cover pan with a round large plate with a handle.
 Holding the handle of the board
 >
 > > > Flip quickly - and with confidence!
+If you have a circular or flat large plate, you can use that instead.
 >
-> Cook second side: Melt remaining clarified butter in the pan, then slide the rosti back in and cook for 12 minutes until golden crispy.
+> Cook second side: Melt remaining butter in the pan, then slide the rosti back in and cook for 12 minutes until golden crispy.
 >
 > Slide back onto the plate, cut into 4 or 6 wedges and serve immediately!